gavinmcfarland/plugma/README.md

 # Plugma

 > [!WARNING]
-> Plugma is currently in alpha.
-Your feedback is greatly appreciated!
+> The next release is still in progress, but comes with a lot of improved features including better web socket handling for browser preview and ability to configure the main thread using `esbuild.config.js`.

-Take Figma plugin development to the next level with browser previews, faster debuging and zero boilerplate.
+Take Figma plugin development to the next level with browser previews, faster debuging and minimal boilerplate.

 ## Start from a template